flancian/garden/Open Letter to Jigme Rinpoche.md

     I have been reading about the [[Karma Kagyu]] school and the [[Karmapa]].

     May you be happy!
 May you be free from suffering!
-May you shine for the benefit of all beings!
+May you shine for the benefit of beings!